-One might imagine that the Big Bang never happened... or rather, that is being reenacted constantly.
+One might imagine that the Big Bang never happened... or rather, that is being reenacted constantly, like a Dreamtime ritual from Australia.
 Yang explodes from the void, and solidifies into Yin.
 Stars blaze into being, throwing off material which becomes solid planets.

 Xue (blood) is considered to be quite Yin, since it has a material form.
 While libido is the energy of the mind, how does it relate to the types of energy descried by Traditional Chinese Medicine (TCM)?
 Perhaps we might say that libido is Zhi, the Will, which resides in the kidneys.
 Actually, Jing is often described as the source of mental energy.
 It is karmic, since we inherit it from our parents, especially the mother.